saltyowl/23luversofwael/README.md

 - [Circle](http://circle.com) - Withdraw and deposit directly from bank.
 Allows you to trade $350 per week with no fees attached.
 Requires extensive ID verification
 - [LocalBitcoins](http://localbitcoins.com) - Like ebay for BTC.
 Trustworthy if you are using a trustworthy seller.
 You can meet people face-to-face or pay using things like wire transfers.
 Very good prices from power sellers on here.
 - [MPGH Currency Trade](http://www.mpgh.net/forum/forumdisplay.php?f=885) - The quickest way to get BTC, but often the most costly.
 Nearly all sellers have built-in fees partially due to the risk they take.

+### Turning BTC back into $$
+- See [this guide](http://www.coindesk.com/information/sell-bitcoin/) for information.
+You can also trade with sellers in the currency section.